 Study Guide compares the novel Tom Sawyer by Mark Twain to the movie The Adventures of Tom Sawyer (1938) Even though the movie omits 15 chapters of the book, this old colorized film follows the book with a few exceptions.
 The main plot lines and characters are fairly accurate, and a lot of the dialogue in the book is used in the movie.
 The ending of the movie does not match what happens in the book, and the subplot involving Huckleberry Finn and Widow Douglas is left out.
 Despite these flaws, the film is still the best movie version of the book.
+Quiz and answer key included.

 - A Teacher Time-Saver - Perfect For CCSS - Distance Learning or Homeschooling -

 The Common Core Standards call for comparing the novel text to a different version, especially a film version.
 Movie Version study guides provide reliable information about the comparison to know if student responses are accurate.
+20 multiple choice questions and answer key included.

 Digitally download the movie version study guide today to find out how the movie is not like the book.